arefabinti/MADE-2024-2025/project/project-plan.md

 Analysis of Traffic Volume and Population Trends in New York City
 ## Main Question

-1. How do population trends impact traffic volume across bridge crossings and roadways in New York City?
+1.How does population growth affect traffic on New York City bridges and roads?

 ## Description